-Our data is collected through interviews and surveys with adults who have a diagnosis of autism spectrum disorder or are self-identified as being on the autism spectrum.
-If this describes you we will be interested to hear from you about your experiences of and views on:
+Our data was collected through interviews and surveys with adults who have a diagnosis of autism spectrum disorder or are self-identified as being on the autism spectrum.
+We spoke to individuals about:

 - The process of getting an autism diagnosis/label